osmond/garmin-dashboard-ajo/README.md

   npm start    # starts both the API and Next.js dev server
    ```

-  The frontend is a Next.js app located in `frontend-next`.
+  The `frontend-next` directory contains a Next.js app.
 An additional endpoint `/api/activity/:id` returns GPX coordinates for a specific activity.

 ### Running Tests